jmvigueras/playground/SecDayMad/README.md

 ## Deployment Overview

-- The full deployment is a multi HUB enviroment with 2 hubs and 1 site.
+- Full deployment is a multi HUB enviroment with 2 hubs and 1 site.
 - HUB 1 is deployed in AWS.
 - HUB 2 is deployed in Azure.
 - Site is deployed in GCP.
 - HUBs are connected over a simulated L2 connection using vxlan over Internet.
 - Sites created two different ADVPN with Hubs where eBGP is used for dynamic routing.
-- Fortigate configuration of HUB 1 deployment needs to be updated with the public IP of HUB 2 for configuring vxlan interface.
+- Fortigate configuration of HUB 1 deployment needs to be updated with public IP of HUB 2 for configuring vxlan interface.
 For this a Postman collection can be used that can be found [here](https://github.com/jmvigueras/playground/tree/main/SecDayMad/T1.hubAWS/postman)
+- Variable files (var1.tf) that can be found in deployments T2.hubAzure and T3.SiteGCP, need to be updated with publics IPs and PSK randomly generated in first T1.hubAWS deployment.

 ## Diagram solution